Antitrust fines Tim and DAZN: "Violations on Serie A TV rights"

 The Antitrust recalls that, for the three-year period 2021-2024, following the tender called by the football league in 2021, the holder of the TV rights is Dazn.
 According to the Authority, the agreement, which provided for the exclusivity in favor of Tim and the prohibition of partnerships with its competitors in the telecommunications sector, could ”cause harmful effects for the competitive dynamics underway in the telecommunications sector in the services markets of connectivity and the retail sale of pay-television services”.

-By virtue of the agreement, in fact, Tim ”has marketed a bundle offer that cannot be replicated by its competitors, including the contents of Timvision and Dazn and the connectivity service”, explains the Agcm.
+In fact, by virtue of the agreement, Tim ”has commercialized a non-replicable bundled offer from its competitors, including the contents of Timvision and Dazn and the connectivity service”, explains the Agcm.
 Furthermore, it was “an offer capable of depriving Tim’s competitors, active in the electronic communications markets, of the possibility of associating particularly valuable contents with their own connectivity services, such as the rights to watch championship matches Serie A for the three-year period 2021-2024, limiting the ability to exert competitive pressure against Tim itself”.

 #Antitrust #fines #Tim #DAZN #Violations #Serie #rights